 Dr. Xuejun Dong

 Corn, cotton and wheat together contribute to over $3 billion annually to the Texas economy.
 In the Winter Garden region of southern Texas, irrigation is essential for sustained production of major agronomic crops.
 One critical issue of resolving the currently acute conflict in water competition between different social sectors is to increase the efficiency of water use.
 In agricultural settings, one major focus is the adoption of efficient irrigation management strategies, which needs to be based on a better understanding of soil-crop water relations.
 In particular, our agronomy group emphasizes important physiological processes and crop traits that are responsible for the regulation of crop water use.
-This involves a close collaboration with crop breeders, crop physiologists, soil hydrologists and irrigation engineers.
+This involves a close collaboration with crop breeders, crop physiologists, soil hydrologists and irrigation engineers, etc.

 - GEM strategy: Linking drought tolerant traits with water use efficiency to improve productivity of cropping systems in Texas.
 One of the Co-PI’s.
 TAMU Seed grant.